IKEA Built Ins Around Fireplace Using Kitchen Cabinets

 Who doesn’t love a good IKEA hack?
-We created easy and affordable built ins surrounding our old fireplace using IKEA kitchen base cabinets and adding shelves and trim to complete the look.
+We created easy and affordable IKEA built ins around our fireplace using kitchen base cabinets and added shelves and trim to complete the look.

-I had every intention of going to an antique store I found online (that I haven’t gone to yet but this seemed like the perfect excuse) and grabbing some old end tables to redo.
+I had every intention of going to an antique store I found online (that I haven’t gone to yet but this seemed like the perfect excuse) and grabbing some old end tables to redo for this month’s DIY For Less challenge.
 Our end tables in the living room have seen better days.

 But, that didn’t happen.

 We also finalllyyyyy finished building our dining room table that would be perfect to share for this theme.
 It was SO budget friendly and is the perfect table.